 NCATS Prior Approval Requirements

 - Research Involving Human Subjects and/or Human Cell Lines and Tissue Repositories: Projects involving human subjects are required to comply with requirements for the NCATS Human Subject Research Prior Approval.
-As of April 9, 2020, award recipients conducting human subjects research, including research that is otherwise exempt under Title 45 Part 46 of the Code of Federal Regulations, will be required to submit their IRB approvals and any applicable NCATS-required documentation to Tufts CTSI before their projects can begin.
-Additionally, those whose research is deemed to be greater than minimal risk, meet the criteria for an NIH-defined clinical trial, or include a foreign component may not begin their projects until the NCATS’ official prior approval for their projects are received.
+Specifically, award recipients conducting human subjects research, including research that is otherwise exempt under Title 45 Part 46 of the Code of Federal Regulations, will be required to submit their IRB approvals and any applicable NCATS-required documentation to Tufts CTSI before their projects can begin.
+Additionally, those whose research is deemed to be greater than minimal risk or meet the criteria for an NIH-defined clinical trial may not begin their projects until NCATS official prior approval for their projects is received.
 Generally, the NCATS human subjects research prior approval process takes 30 days.
-However, if a request is returned for any reason and if approval is sought for a clinical trial, the turnaround time may take up to 60 days.
+However, if a request is returned for any reason and if approval is sought for a clinical, the turnaround time may take longer.